OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 When it comes to working in the media industry, having a diverse range of hair and makeup skills means more opportunity.
 The skills you need for a horror film, for example, will be different to the ones you need working on a period drama, so practising everything from SFX makeup to wig work and fashion and beauty makeup will make you eligible for more work.

-Iver Makeup Academy Principal Liz Tagg-Wooster suggests applying for work experience or internships not only on TV and film productions but also in professional makeup stores, wig makers or prosthetics workshops.
+Iver Makeup Academy Principal Liz Tagg-Wooster suggests applying for work experience or internships not only on TV makeup artist jobs and film makeup artist jobs but also but also in professional makeup stores, wig makers or prosthetics workshops.

 Build your MUA portfolio